D.A.V. Public School, Thane

 Dayanand Anglo-Vedic Public School is a private school in Thane, Maharashtra, India.
 The school was founded in 1995 at Balkum, Thane, but was moved to Tulsidham in 2004.
-It is one of a number of schools run by the Dayanand Anglo-Vedic College Trust and Management Society which first started in Lahore.
+It is one of the number of schools run by the Dayanand Anglo-Vedic College Trust and Management Society.
 It follows the Central Board of Secondary Education (CBSE) pattern of education.
-The school caters for children from nursery through to Standard Ten.
+The school caters for children from nursery to Standard XII (Commerce only).

 The school hosted Khoj, an International Science Festival, for three consecutive years.